numpy/numpy/doc/source/reference/ufuncs.rst

     provided by the **types** attribute of the ufunc object.
 For backwards compatibility this argument can also be provided as *sig*, although the long form is preferred.
-Note that this should not be confused with the generalized ufunc signature that is stored in the **signature** attribute of the of the ufunc object.
+Note that this should not be confused with the generalized ufunc :ref:`signature <details-of-signature>` that is stored in the **signature** attribute of the of the ufunc object.

 *extobj*